 - PACIFIC CENTER FOR HEALTH POLICY AND ETHICS

 - SAKS INSTITUTE FOR MENTAL HEALTH LAW, POLICY, AND ETHICS

 - WORKSHOPS AND CONFERENCES

-Before coming to USC last fall, Peterson was on the faculty of the Pepperdine University School of Law where he served for 15 years, including as a member of the faculty of the Straus Institute for Dispute Resolution.
+Before coming to USC last fall, Peterson was on the faculty of the Pepperdine University School of Law, where he served for 15 years, including as a member of the faculty of the Straus Institute for Dispute Resolution.
 While at Pepperdine, Peterson also served as director of the Special Education Advocacy Clinic and as director of externships.
-Peterson holds a BSL and a JD from Western State University, as well as a MDR and an LLM from Pepperdine.
+Peterson holds a BSL and a JD from Western State University, as well as an MDR and an LLM from Pepperdine.